JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-25-Not-Everything-Is-A-Battle.md

 ---
 layout: post
-title: Not everything is a battle?
+title: Not everything is a battle.
 Or is it?
 blurb: Confusion after looking at Seth Godin's blog.
 ---